 There is a main launching ramp available on the southeast side of the lake and a cartop launch on the northease side of the lake.
 Cartop launch is useful for launchin gcanoes and kayaks.
 Only electric motors are allowed (no outboards).
 Swimming is not allowed.

 Hiking the Siloam Springs trails brings you close to the many wildflowers found throughout the park, including wild roses, snapdragons and black-eyed Susans.
 Over 15 miles of scenic hiking trails go from valleys to flatlands throughout the park.
 There are a total of 7 primitive camp sites available to hike into.
 Trail length and difficulty ranges from easy and short to difficult and long.
-Trail maps are available at the main office or online here: Siloam Hiking Trails
+Trail maps are available at the main office or online here:

-Check the Hunter Fact Sheets for Siloam Springs and the Siloam Springs-Buckhorn Unit.
+Hunter Fact Sheets for Siloam Springs and the Siloam Springs-Buckhorn Unit.